Personal relationships of Paul McCartney: Jim, Angie and Ruth McCartney

-Jim was introduced to a young widow, Angie and her infant daughter, Ruth by a close family friend in 1963.
+In 1963, a family friend introduced Jim to a young widow, Angie, and her infant daughter Ruth.
 He soon proposed marriage and Angie readily accepted.
-Paul, who was in London was informed by telephone of her acceptance and a few hours later he arrived at the Cheshire home, he had gifted to his father.
-He and his brother Michael both approved of their future step mother and step sister and they soon got married over the border in Wales in 1964, Jim went on to adopt Ruth.
+Paul, who was in London at the time, was informed by telephone of her acceptance and a few hours later he arrived at the Cheshire home he had gifted to his father.
+He and his brother Michael both approved of their future stepmother and they soon got married over the border in Wales in 1964.
+Jim went on to adopt Ruth.

-Twelve years later on the 18 March 1976, Jim (whose health had recently deteriorated) died while Paul and Linda were performing abroad with Wings, they decided not to attend the family funeral which kept Jim's death and funeral away from the media.
-Relations with Angie were to cool, and after she moved to London and had a failed business, she and Paul's stepsister, Ruth, moved to Playa del Rey, Los Angeles in 1990, where they started a successful website design venture and Tea and Wine companies which they run with Ruth's husband to this day.
+Twelve years later on 18 March 1976, Jim (whose health had recently deteriorated) died while Paul and Linda were performing abroad with Wings; they decided not to attend the family funeral, which kept Jim's death and funeral away from the media.
+Relations with Angie were to cool.
+Angie moved to London and, after a failed business attempt, moved with Ruth to Playa del Rey, Los Angeles in 1990, where they started a successful website design venture and Tea and Wine companies.